Nynuphar/IDEAL-doc/docs/source/linkage.rst

 * Example 3:
 ----------------

 In this case, someone made a mistake while writing the name in the study and wrote "Viri" instead of "Ciri".
-IDEAL still manages to match this patient to the right patient in the hospital database, as the rest of the information is correct.
+CHIL still manages to match this patient to the right patient in the hospital database, as the rest of the information is correct.

 .. image:: Viri.png